jaclu/man_asdf/README.md

 ##### 2. Deploy

 Any time the repo is updated, all you need to do is this.
 Since nothing will happen if there was no update, it is safe to always perform this step, in case you automate handling of this repo.

 ```bash
 ./deploy
 ```

 First time you might need to do

 ```bash
 sudo ./deploy
 ```

-If you dont have write privs to the destination.
+If you don't have write privs to the destination.
 Further deploys will not need this since you are just updating this file, and it is owned by you.

 ## Usage